jwells131313/dargo/README.md

 ## Service Registry

-Dargo is an in-memory service registry for GO.
-It also introduces inversion of control, in that once the service descriptions are bound into the registry they are created in response to registry lookups.
-Services are scoped by context, and so are created based on the lifecycle defined by the scope.
-For example a service in the Singleton scope are only every created once.
-A service in the PerLookup scope are created every time they are looked up.
+Dargo is an depenency injection system for GO.
+It has inversion of control, in that once the service descriptions are bound into the registry they are created in response to injection requests or lookups.
+Services are scoped, and are created based on the defined lifecycle of the scope.
+For example services in the Singleton scope are only created once.
+Services in the PerLookup scope are created every time they are injected.

-NOTE:  The current version of this API is 0.1.0.
+NOTE:  The current version of this API is 0.2.0.
 This means that the API has not settled completely and may change in future revisions.
 Once the dargo team has decided the API is good as it is we will make the 1.0 version which will have some backward compatibility guarantees.
 In the meantime, if you